The _config file

 page404

-This option allows configuring the HTML page to displayed for 404 errors.
+This option allows configuring the HTML page displayed for 404 errors.
 By default it is /404.html.
 If you are building a SPA with dynamic URLs, you may want to change it to /index.html.

 open